Module 1: Rental Scam Prevention in BC | LandlordPass.com

 5.2 Personal Information Protection Act (PIPA)

-Collect only what is necessary for the stated purpose.
+Collect only what is necessary and reasonable for the stated purpose.
 Obtain consent for credit checks, safeguard personal information, and retain it only as long as reasonably needed.

 5.3 RTB vs CAFC